anovv/svoe/docs/index.md

 ## *Overview*

-**[SVOE](https://github.com/anovv/svoe)** is a low-code framework providing scalable and highly configurable pipelines for time-series data research, streaming and batch feature engineering, predictive model training, real-time inference and backtesting.
+**[SVOE](https://github.com/anovv/svoe)** is a low-code framework providing scalable and highly configurable pipelines for streaming and batch feature engineering, predictive model training, real-time inference and backtesting.
 Built on top of **[Ray](https://github.com/ray-project/ray)**, the framework allows to build and scale your custom pipelines from multi-core laptop to a cluster of 1000s of nodes.